JetBrains/Qodana/topics/project-token.md

 * [](qodana-jvm-android.md)
 * [](qodana-python-community.md)

-Without a project token, you will not be able to upload and study inspection results in [Qodana Cloud](cloud-about.topic).
+Without a project token, you will not be able to upload and study analysis reports in [Qodana Cloud](cloud-about.topic).